rgriff23/rgriff23.github.io/_posts/2017-04-26-primate-social-networks-in-igraph.md

 This tutorial (which I'm just migrating from my old site) covers the basics of importing, visualizing, and analyzing social networks in R using the [`igraph`](https://cran.r-project.org/web/packages/igraph/index.html) package.
-As an example, I use data on primate social networks from my undergraduate honors thesis.
+As an example, I use data on primate social networks from my undergraduate senior thesis.
 Before we start, install and load the packages `igraph` and `data.table` (the latter is just for reading the data directly from GitHub).

 ```r